Shaun-Harrison/cryptoTickerGraph/README.md

 ![Image Preview](https://github.com/Shaun-Harrison/cryptoTickerGraph/blob/main/eth_screenshot.jpg?raw=true)

-Modified version of https://github.com/dr-mod/zero-btc-screen
+Modified version of https://github.com/dr-mod/zero-btc-screen Follow all setup instructions in this repo before cloning this repo

 Changes include
 -   Use coingecko to get price information - This API has more options than the previous